 Found in: Xanathar’s Guide to Everything

 |3rd||Dread Ambusher, Umbral Sight|

 Sometimes you see subclasses try and shift into Rogue-adjacent builds – and Gloom Stalker is a prime example.
-Gloom Stalkers offers a more stealthy approach to rangering, and thus offer an ideal way to marry DnD Rogue and Ranger, if you simply can’t settle on which class to play.
+Gloom Stalkers offer a more stealthy approach to rangering, and thus offer an ideal way to marry DnD Rogue and Ranger if you simply can’t settle on which class to play.

 Gloom Stalkers’ Umbral Sight gives them 60m of Darkvision and makes them invisible to other creatures trying to see them using Darkvision – while Dread Ambusher gifts them a speed boost, an extra attack, and extra damage on their first turn of combat.
 You then collect a set of sneaky subclass abilities, culminating in the excellent Shadowy Dodge, which allows you to vanish into smoke when targeted, imposing Disadvantage on enemy attacks.

 Found in: Xanathar’s Guide to Everything